diogosantos/WallpaperMenu/README.txt

 TODO.
 -------------------
-# The menu should be closed when a thumbnail were clicked
+# When a thumbnail was clicked twice, WallpaperMenu should download it only once
 # Make the folder for downloaded wallpapers and the screen resolution configurable.
 # Give the user some feedback while downloading the wallpaper.
 # Refactoring the network access architecture and remove duplications.